jgpettibone/jgpettibone.github.io/_posts/2014-02-05-coin-sums-performance.md

 makeChange(200);
 {% endhighlight %}

-The quick runtime test went from 24 ms for makeChange(200) to 2ms.
+The quick runtime test went from 24 ms for `makeChange(200)` to 2ms.
 With this version I was finally satisfied with the algorithm's performance.
+Check out the [JSPerf on Coin Sums](http://jsperf.com/coin-sums-performance)!